Your tenancy deposit

 A holding deposit

-If you agree to rent the property and your holding deposit becomes the tenancy deposit, the landlord must protect your deposit in an approved scheme within 14 days.
+If you rent the property and your holding deposit becomes the tenancy deposit, the landlord must protect your deposit in an approved scheme within 14 days.

 Student deposits paid on or after 1 April 2013